gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 end
 ```

-- Matlab multi-core processing
- - Naive loop -> optimise loops -> vectorise -> multi-threaded built-ins
- 	- Yair Altman "Accelerating MATLAB Performance" https://doi.org/10.1201/b17924
-	- Getting a little out of date
-  - Implicit parallisation
-      - LAPACK
-      - Matlab vectorisation
-      - MATLAB Parallel Toolbox
-      - Kristoffer's functional programming paradigm steps
-- IceGadgetron xml configs to get raw data and allow image database receipt
-	- Hui's talk on where to place the emitter and injector functors in the ice chain

 ## Conclusion / Acknowledements
-- I have been involved in Gadgetron since 2012, benefitting from and trying to encourage others.
-I would like to give special credit to Michael Hansen and Souheil Inati for the first version of Gadgetron Matlab and to David and Kristoffer for their fantastic external language interface re-engineering of the concept.
+- I have been involved helping to get MATLAB and Gadgetron integrated since 2012 and have had fantastic interactions with great people.
+I would like to give special credit to Michael Hansen and Souheil Inati for the first version of Gadgetron Matlab and to David Hansen and Kristoffer Knudsen for their fantastic external language interface re-engineering of the concept.
-- If you have Matlab or other knowledge and want to contribute to the future of Gadgetron development, please collaborate and give us feedback.
+- If you have Matlab or other knowledge and want to contribute to the future of Gadgetron development, please collaborate.
 - Developer hangouts are every Friday, 3pm CET.
 Videoconference links are posted on https://groups.google.com/forum/#!forum/gadgetron.